- If you see one flea, you have a flea problem!

 Adult cats and dogs should be treated every 3 to 6 months.

 - Tapeworms are often seen as small “grains of rice” around the anal area.
 These worms cycle through fleas so are an indication that your pet is likely to need flea treatment.

-- At Pakuranga Vets we stock the Drontal, Endoguard & Milbemax tablets for cats & dogs.
+- At Pakuranga Vets we stock Milpro tablets for cats & dogs.
 Broadline topical liquid for cats and Nexguard spectra chews for dogs